 Traffic tickets in Georgia can cause people serious inconvenience and can even cost them their livelihood.
 For youthful offenders they can even have a greater impact.
 For drivers with a CDL (sometimes incorrectly referred to as a “CDL License”) getting a traffic ticket can cause them to lose their license and their careers.
 All CDL Drivers need to hire a Georgia Traffic Ticket Attorney if they are cited for any traffic offense in Georgia.

 There is help.
-The Law Offices of Richard S. Lawson has helped Georgia drivers and out-of-state drivers visiting Georgia for almost 20 years.
+The Law Offices of Richard S. Lawson has helped Georgia drivers and out-of-state drivers visiting Georgia for more than 20 years.
 Our Georgia Traffic Ticket Lawyers have successfully helped people get their tickets reduced and possibly even dismissed.
 We have helped countless drivers save their licenses.
 Our Georgia Traffic Ticket Lawyers know how to help save you from getting points on your license and the consequences therein.

 A Review Of Georgia's Traffic Ticket Laws: